Alaveri/FontEdit/README.md

-# FontEdit
+# AplFontEdit
-MSDOS-based font editor for APL and Veridian projects.
+Cross-Platform font editor for DOS APL and Veridian projects.